lpiacono/CS_BulkUser/ReadMe.md

 * Specify what Roles you'd like the Users to be assigned as part of the Upload.

 Users can be added to Falcon with one or more Roles.
 Ensure you follow the specified Format.
-An example exists in config.json.
+An example exists in config.json:
-Backslashes for double quotes and commas if more than one role specified should remain:
+Backslashes remain to escape  double quotes and commas are used if more than one role is specified:

 ```
 "Roles": [